Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Discussion

-The fact that we reported a rhombohedral angle \mbox{$\alpha>\ang{90}$} for all MnGe films is unexpected since the $+1.91\%$ epitaxial mismatch between MnGe and Si suggests compressive strain and therefore $\alpha<\ang{90}$.
-Strain data presented in Ref.~\onlinecite{Kanazawa_2017} for MnGe/\SI{2}{\nano\metre} MnSi is consistent with this unexpected behavior although no discussion about its origin was given.
-While both MnSi~\cite{Karhu_2012} and \ce{Fe_{1-x}Co_xSi}~\cite{Porter_2012} films on Si(111) also have a rhombohedral structure with $\alpha > 90$, this is expected based of their negative lattice mismatch.
+The fact that we report a rhombohedral angle \mbox{$\alpha>\ang{90}$} for all MnGe films is unexpected since the $+1.91\%$ epitaxial mismatch between MnGe and Si suggests compressive strain and therefore $\alpha<\ang{90}$.
+Strain data presented in Ref.~\cite{Kanazawa_2017} for MnGe/\SIdash{2}{\nano\metre} MnSi are consistent with this unexpected behavior although no discussion about its origin was given.
+While both MnSi~\cite{Karhu_2012} and \ce{Fe_{1-x}Co_xSi}~\cite{Porter_2012} films on Si(111) also have a rhombohedral structure with $\alpha > 90$, this is expected based on their negative lattice mismatch.
 However, in the case of MnGe/Si(111) it is not clear why the positive lattice mismatch does not yield an in-plane compressive strain.
-In the case of MnSi/Si(111), Ref.~\onlinecite{Figueroa_2016} reports extended X-ray absorption fine structure (EXAFS) measurements that reveal larger relative changes to the positions of the Si atomic sites than to the unit cell itself.
+In the case of MnSi/Si(111), Ref.~\cite{Figueroa_2016} reports extended x-ray absorption fine-structure measurements that reveal larger relative changes to the positions of the Si atomic sites than to the unit cell itself.
 There are large differences in the coordination number between Si and MnSi.
 These differences could be driving changes in the bond angles near the MnSi/Si interface that are driving the rhombohedral distortion.
-Perhaps this is also true of the MnGe/CrSi/Si interface.
+This may also be true of the MnGe/CrSi/Si interface.

+The enhancement of $T_{\mathrm{ord}}$ relative to bulk persists for thick films that are nominally strain-relaxed.
+A similar behavior has been reported for MnSi films~\cite{Karhu_2010, Figueroa_2016} which suggests a far-reaching influence of the Si substrate on epitaxial B20 films, possibly driven by changes within the unit cell that are not evident in XRD strain analysis.

 We also note that the MnSi/SiC(0001) system is also expected to possess an in-plane compressive strain, but a tensile strain was found instead~\cite{Meynell_2016}.
 This was attributed to a dewetting of the film from the substrate and a thermal residual in-plane tensile strain after annealing to \SI{500}{\degreeCelsius}.
 Perhaps changes to MnSi bond angles near the MnSi/SiC interface are also influencing the strain in this system as well.